 New TV shows on Now TV this week

-Missed it first time around?
-Westworld mixes sci-fi with a western setting.
 Westworld the “place” is a quasi-theme park of the future, a virtual reality world that could be the locale for a classic Clint Eastwood film.
-However, not everyone in Westworld is a real person, some are androids, letting the series pack-in uncanny valley moments and the kind of mysteries that made Lost such a compelling watch.
+The series is filled with uncanny valley moments and the kind of mysteries that made Lost such a compelling watch.